Sunday, 5 July 2009

 Map 48 of the TOP 100 blue series (now superseded)

-Upstream of Uzerche, the Vézère parted company with the GR46 and went through a tract of country with neither a road nor a path to follow.
-Our plan was to stay on the GR as far as Chamboulive, then turn north to rejoin the river at Treignac.
+Upstream of Uzerche, the Vézère parted company with the GR46 and went through a wild tract of country with no road or path to follow.
+We decided to stay on the GR as far as Chamboulive, then turn north to rejoin the river at Treignac.

 As we came near to Espartignac, we turned up a little road to the village in the hope of finding a source of coffee.
 There was a restaurant, but 8:15 am was rather too early for it, so we kept going and the road curved down to connect with the GR again.